 The Group performs its annual impairment test at the end of each financial year, or more frequently if there are indications that goodwill may be impaired.
-No impairment was identified in the current financial year which is consistent with the conclusions reached in 2022.
+No impairment was identified in the current financial year which is consistent with the conclusions reached in 2023.

 The Group considers the relationship between its market capitalization and its equity attributable to equity holders of the parent, among other factors, when performing the annual test of impairment.
-At February 28, 2023, the market capitalization of the Group exceeded the value of equity by ZAR 11.8 billion (2022: ZAR 12.6 billion).
+At February 29, 2024, the market capitalization of the Group exceeded the value of equity by ZAR 11.3 billion (2023: ZAR 11.8 billion).

-The recoverable amount of each cash-generating unit (CGU) with the exception of the Other CGUs is determined using a discounted cash flow valuation technique, which requires the use of various estimates.
+The Group determines the recoverable amount of each cash-generating units (CGU) based on the higher of its value in use calculations and fair value less costs of disposal.
+The recoverable amounts of Portugal, Spain and Karooooo Logistics were calculated by using discounted cash flow valuation technique, which requires the use of various estimates.
 Each of the cash flow projections are based on forecasts over a five-year period, which have been approved by senior management.
+For Mozambique, the Group has engaged an external valuer to determine the fair value less cost of disposal of the CGU using market approach, by applying price-to-value metrics observed in comparable companies to the CGU.
 The Other CGUs are valued on an earnings multiple basis.